named-data/python-ndn/docs/src/lvs/binary-format.rst

     * (a) specified as a signing constraint of another node, and
     * (b) a node without any signing constraint attached to it

-  + If the implementation chooses not to do so, it should let the verifcation fail whenever reaches a leaf node without sign constraint.
+  + If the implementation chooses not to do so, it should let the verification fail whenever reaches a leaf node without sign constraint.

 - *[Optional]* No unreachable nodes from the tree root. (python-ndn does not check this)